 Saugatuck MI is a Great Vacation Destination

-Saugatuck MI is an off-the-beaten-path lowkey, art-infused beach town filled with galleries, studios and art classes.
+Saugatuck MI is an off-the-beaten-path lowkey, art-infused beach town filled with galleries, studios, and art classes, perfect for a Michigan summer vacation getaway.

-Farm-to-table restaurants, outdoor recreation, miles of sandy Lake Michigan beaches, and wineries round out the experience.
+Farm-to-table restaurants, outdoor recreation, miles of sandy Lake Michigan beaches, stunning sand dunes, and wineries round out the experience.

 Where is Saugatuck MI?